Dana Porter Library, Room 251C

-The library is committed to excellence in serving all of our user groups, including people with disabilities.
+Library Accessibility Services is committed to excellence in serving all of our user groups, including people of all abilities.

 We are committed to training all of our employees and volunteers in accessible customer service.

-- The library has developed training requirements based on the level of public interaction and the nature of a person's job.
+- In addition to accessibility training required for all University of Waterloo employees, Library Accessibility Services has developed training requirements based on the level of public interaction and the nature of a person's job.

-We will communicate and interact with people with disabilities in a manner that they prefer for their particular types of disability.
-We are committed to accessible:
+Our accessible formats and communications support website outlines our commitment to communicating and interacting with people with disabilities in a manner that they prefer for their particular types of disability, including:

 - Public documents